-Members: Mr. Ekert, Mr. Stafford, Mr. Rose
+Members: Mr. Ekert, Mr. Stafford, Mr. Rose, Mr. Schumaecker and Mr. Thomas.
+Mr. Thomas was appointed to the Compensation Committee effective February 26, 2019.

-The Compensation Committee determines salaries, bonuses, and incentive compensation for the Company's executive officers and has authority to recommend awards of stock options, stock bonuses, and other equity-based compensation to executives, employees, and consultants under the Company's 2009 Stock Incentive Plan (the "Plan"), as amended in fiscal years 2011 and 2010.
+The Compensation Committee determines salaries, bonuses, and incentive compensation for the Company's executive officers and has authority to recommend awards of stock options, stock bonuses, and other equity-based compensation to executives, employees, and consultants under the Company's 2009 Stock Incentive Plan (the "Plan"), as amended in fiscal years 2017, 2011 and 2010.
 The Compensation Committee also determines compensation levels and performs such other functions regarding compensation as the Board of Directors may delegate.
 The Members of the Compensation Committee have been appointed by the Board of Directors.
-Although the Company is not listed on NASDAQ, all of the Compensation Committee Members meet the independence requirements of the NASDAQ listing standards.
-The Compensation Committee did not hold any formal separate committee meetings during fiscal year 2016, informal discussions with one or more of the Compensation Committee members were held and any actions taken as a result of those discussions were subsequently approved by the Board of Directors.
-From time to time, the Compensation Committee also acts by unanimous consent and, during fiscal year 2016, the Compensation Committee did not act by unanimous consent.
-Mr. Ekert has been Chairman of the Compensation Committee since February 24, 2015.
+Although the Company is not listed on NASDAQ, all of the Compensation Committee Members meet the independence requirements of the applicable NASDAQ listing standards.
+The Compensation Committee did not hold any formal separate committee meetings during fiscal year 2018.
+However, during fiscal year 2018, informal discussions with one or more of the Compensation Committee members were held and any actions taken as a result of those discussions were subsequently approved by the Board of Directors.
+From time to time, the Compensation Committee also acts by unanimous consent and, during fiscal year 2018, the Compensation Committee since February 24, 2015.

-The Company did not employ a compensation consultant during fiscal year 2016.
+The Company did not employ a compensation consultant during fiscal year 2018.